Company1TDDC88-2024/RBI/Camera/queue-detection-acap/README.md

 ## Introduction

-This is a modified README file based on the README file in customer-count-acap folder.
+This is a modification of the README file found at https://github.com/AxisCommunications/acap-native-sdk-examples/blob/main/message-broker/consume-scene-metadata/README.md.

 ## Getting started